gwynethguo/deribit-kafka-orderbook/README.md

 ## Thought Process

+My first approach was to use one WebSocket for each instrument.
+However, looking at the possibility of having a large number of instruments for BTC/USD options (1000+ instruments), I changed my implementation to use one WebSocket instead.
+However, having only one connection might make the program slower.
+Thus, limiting the number of connections and batching the instruments can be used for future improvements.

 1. **WebSocket Subscription**
    The application subscribes to Deribit order book updates in batches of 50 instruments.
 This ensures efficient subscription without overwhelming the WebSocket connection.